- Open Access

 Electronic supplementary material

-Additional file 1: Macroscopic lesions in an animal from the infection group.
-Additional file 1 shows the most prominent gross pathology in the infection group at euthanasia.
+Additional file 1: Additional file 1 shows the most prominent gross pathology in the infection group at euthanasia.
 (A) Congestion of the lig. latum uteri (arrow a) and the mesovarium and mesosalpinx (arrow b).
 A large amount of clear watery exudate was present in the lumen of the vagina, cervix, corpus uteri (arrow c) and uterine tubes.
 The uterine tubes were severely dilated by the presence of the exudate in their lumen (arrow d).
 (B) Congestion of the mesovarium and mesosalpinx (arrow e).
 Hyperemia of the uterine tube (arrow f).
 The mucosa of the uterine tube is congested and oedematous and serous exudate was present in the lumen (arrow g).
 (DOCX 420 KB)

-Additional file 3: Mean percentage of different subpopulations within total T cells (CD3+) in the blood, isolated at 7 and 10 days post infection or re-infection, and in spleen, cervical and pelvic lymph nodes at euthanasia.
+Additional file 3: +) in the blood, isolated at 7 and 10 days post infection or re-infection, and in spleen, cervical and pelvic lymph nodes at euthanasia.
 Additional file 3 shows the mean percentages of CD4+CD8−, CD4−CD8+, CD4+CD8+ and CD4−CD8− subpopulations within total T cells in the blood at different time points post infection and in the spleen, cervical and pelvic lymph nodes at euthanasia.
 (DOCX 15 KB)

 Authors’ original submitted files for images